Can I Consolidate My Debt Before Applying For A Mortgage?

 You can also take out a secured loan in order to consolidate debt.
 This means you'll borrow money against your assets, typically property, and is known as a debt consolidation mortgage.
 Depending on your situation, you might be an existing mortgage customer who would like to borrow more or you might want to remortgage with another lender.

-This can be especially useful if you have a poor credit rating and/or want to pay a reduced interest rate on your loan, resulting in lower monthly payments.
-Because they're seen as lower risk for the mortgage provider, secured loans tend to be cheaper than unsecured loans.
+This can be especially useful if you have a bad credit rating and/or want to pay a reduced interest rate on your loan, resulting in lower monthly payments.
+Because they're seen as lower risk for the mortgage provider, secured debt consolidation loans tend to be cheaper than unsecured loans.

 However, you must proceed with caution, and it's vital to talk to a qualified fiancial advisor before going down this route.
 If you fail to make repayments, you're in danger of losing your property, and so you must be absolutely sure that it's the right decision for you.